This Is How a Janitor, a Teacher, or a Librarian Can Become a Millionaire

 Example: Janitor who became a millionaire

-2. Start Investing as Soon as Possible
+Rule 2.
+Save and Invest as Soon as Possible

-You could put 30% of your income in the bank.
-At 0.25% interest per year, you’d need $10,000 to make $25.
-Silent millionaires know the best accounts let them use compound interest to generate higher returns.
+Silent millionaires know the best savings accounts and let them use compound interest to generate higher returns.
 They also play a long game, purchasing stock to hold on to it for decades.
 Any dividends earned are reinvested in their accounts, increasing their new principle for the next compounding period.

 If you don’t have thousands to invest, consider individual stocks or an exchange-traded fund (ETF).
 Many of them allow you to start with a low initial investment, then add more over time.

-3. Make Some Extra Money on the Side to Become a Millionaire
+Rule 3.
+Make Some Extra Money on the Side to Become a Millionaire

 There is one thing we would caution, though.
 Many businesses go through a period of income loss in their startup phase.
-However, you should notice these losses decreasing as you get closer to your break-even point.
+However, you should notice these losses decreasing closer to your break-even point.
 (This is the point where your business begins to make money.)
-If you’re experiencing substantial losses or your break-even point is too far away, reconsider your side hustle.
-You may have to change your strategy or your business altogether.

-4. Never Stop Learning about Your Finances
+Rule 4.
+Never Stop Learning about Your Finances

 Silent millionaires don’t put their money aside and walk away.
 They know the money was earned through hard work and sacrifice.
-They actively manage their money: reading up on financial news and investment topics.
-Many of them communicate regularly with financially educated friends and advisers.
-Sylvia Bloom, a legal secretary from Brooklyn, would observe stocks her bosses would purchase.
-She would follow up by buying the same stocks herself, in more modest amounts.
-When Ms. Bloom passed on, her net worth was $8.2 million.
+They proactively handle their finances by staying informed about financial news and investment subjects.
+Many of them communicate regularly with financially educated friends and advisors.

 Silent millionaires aren’t extraordinary people.
 They’re ordinary people like you and me who do things just a little bit differently.
 They understand a few basic concepts that we take for granted: